[Updated: February 21, 2025]

 Overfitting and Underfitting

-The conclusion of the section, Is Learning Feasible, shows that to make learning feasible, the learning model has to achieve that in-sample error is small and the out-of-sample error is close to the in-sample error.
-Normally, a training set is a representation of the global distribution, but it is not possible to contain all possible elements.
+The conclusion of the section, Is Learning Feasible, shows that to make learning feasible, the learning model has to achieve that the in-sample error is small and the out-of-sample error is close to the in-sample error.
+Normally, a training set represents the global distribution, but it is not possible to contain all possible elements.
 Therefore, when training a model, it is necessary to try to fit the training data, i.e., keep the in-sample error small, but it is also necessary to try to keep the model able to generalize when the unseen input is presented, i.e., keep the out-of-sample error small.
 Unfortunately, this ideal condition is not easy to find, and it is important to be careful of these two phenomena: overfitting and underfitting.

 Underfitting means that the learning model is not able to capture the pattern shown by the training data set.
 The picture below demonstrates the case of underfitting.